gopi-123/Data_Engineering/Resources_notes_Azure_Synapse_Linked_service/README.md

 **Conclusion:**

-This session provided a comprehensive overview of how to build an end-to-end data pipeline using Azure Synapse, Spark, and Power BI, with a focus on real-world applications and best practices.
+This provided a comprehensive overview of how to build an end-to-end data pipeline using Azure Synapse, Spark, and Power BI, with a focus on real-world applications and best practices.

 ---

-You can now copy this content into a Word document for your records.
-If you need any further assistance or modifications, feel free to ask! 😊